 - The promotion of research and innovation in library and information studies

-Concurrently, Concordia University’s Indigenous Directions leadership group was created to lead the university’s response to the Truth and Reconciliation Commission’s Calls to Action, and to foster engagement with Indigenous issues.
+Concurrently, Concordia University's Indigenous Directions Leadership Council was created to lead the university’s response to the Truth and Reconciliation Commission’s Calls to Action, and to foster engagement with Indigenous issues.

 Objectives of the Indigenous Student Librarian program: